Don’t see the answer to your question or need more support? We’re here to help!

 Here is the follow up to some of the questions above!
 Once you have ensured that your robot is powered on and all components are plugged in correctly, it’s time to determine if your code is the reason your robot isn’t working the way you planned.

 If you have checked to make sure you are using the correct coding blocks or classes with the components you have selected, the next step is to see if your code is built properly.
-The most common mistakes I see are: incorrect coding structure, forgetting to use wait blocks, and coding with a position servo.
+The most common mistakes we see are: incorrect coding structure, forgetting to use wait blocks, and coding with a position servo.

 If you are still struggling to get your robot to work the way you would like to, please email support@birdbraintechnologies.com